 After making some effort to open her heart, she got more and more distressed by the faces and the energy of the tree.
 She started closing down.
-Not a good sign. ￼I realized something needed to shift.
+Fear is not a good way to learn to communicate with trees.
+I realized something needed to shift.

 What was I to do?
-The trees behind my Portland home had “borrowed” some deeply connected tree spirits from Tryon Creek State Park.
-Nature was offering their love and wisdom to help me teach.
-Before this trip, these anchor trees had promised to be available for both me and Lenna.
+Then I remembered.
+My local back yard trees (“anchor trees”) had spirits that jumped from Tryon Creek State Park to share their love, wisdom, guidance and mentoring.
+Before this trip, they had promised to be available for both me and Lenna.
+And it was obvious that we needed their help.
 So I called on them.

 Portland trees to the rescue!

+They came right away.
 I sent my roots down into the earth to draw on the strength of the anchor trees.
 Their energy flowed into me like sweet maple syrup.
-I poured their love into the old oak tree.
-Immediately, he barked gruffly, “Don’t expect me to be one of those lovey-dovey trees!”￼ I didn’t argue with him.￼
+I poured their love and power into the old oak tree.
+Immediately, he came alive.
+He said, gruffly, “Don’t expect me to be one of those lovey-dovey trees!”
+I gently agreed, glad he was talking.

-The tree said that we could call him Grumpy Old Man.
+The tree followed up on what Lenna was saying, and said that we could call him Grumpy Old Man.
 He had a huge job to do, along with the other oak trees.
 Their mission is to neutralize and detoxify the men and boys who came to the park.
 They cleansed them enough of their anger and resentments, so that they could go back into human society, to their families and children more mellow, to not be creating harm.

 Grateful to Grumpy Old Man and his team of trees